Landing Page Mastery: 13 Types and 14 Optimization Tips

 • Optimize landing pages for SEO.

-• Focus on targeted email Marketing
+• Focus on targeted email marketing.

-• Try to put the exit window.
+• Try to implement exit intent windows.

-• Use tests A and B for everything.
+• Use A/B tests for everything.

 This plan helps you understand what factors are creating your vision and results, so you can add them to your suggestions.